SamSherrill/games-comparison/README.md

 - Consider moving the buttons to the top.
 Each time "Add User" is clicked, that button moves down.
 So if you try to double click the button, the button has moved away from your cursor before you hit it the second time.
 We can also consider moving the cursor with the button.
 - Deal with the left shift that happens with the margins when the Shared Games table loads. --- We realized that this is actually happening because the scroll bar comes in.
 It would be interesting if we could figure out how to compensate for that.
 - favicon
+- Consider our margins between elements.
+We're mostly using 2% top margin, but use 1.5rem at one point because 2% wasn't doing what we wanted.

 #### Table Styling: